Links on Super Easy may earn us a commission. Learn more.

 4. Contact DMV or lienholder

 If you’re looking for the vehicle title number but have lost the certificate of title or registration card, consider reaching out to DMV directly.
-To get a duplicate title, you can contact the local Department of Motor Vehicles (DMV) by phone or mail or visit the office, as some states might require in-person requests.
+To get a duplicate title and check the vehicle title number, you can contact the local Department of Motor Vehicles (DMV) by phone or mail or visit the office, as some states might require in-person requests.
+You may need to provide your license plate number and SSN.

 Apart from DMV, the lienholder keeps your vehicle title if your car is not owned outright.
 Asking them for the title number can also be a good idea.

 So this is all about vehicle title number lookup.
-You don’t need a title number when researching the vehicle’s title status.
-But if you need to add a lien, insure your vehicle or transfer the ownership, the number may be necessary.
-Check out your copy of the title and registration, or request the number from DMV if you’ve lost it.
+A VIN is necessary for researching the vehicle’s title history.
+But to add a lien, insure your vehicle, or transfer the ownership, you’ll need the title number.
+Check your title or registration documents, or request the number from DMV.

 Hopefully this post helped.
 If you have any questions or suggestions, please feel free to share your comment with us.